Image Description Elements

 - primary=”true|false”:

 Specifies this type to be the primary type.
-If no type option is given on the commandline, KIWI NG will build this type
+If no type option is given on the commandline, KIWI NG will build this type.

 - ramonly=”true|false”:

-For all images that are configured to use the overlay filesystem this setting forces any COW(Copy-On-Write) action to happen in RAM.
+For all images that are configured to use the overlay filesystem, this setting forces any COW(Copy-On-Write) action to happen in RAM.

 - rootfs_label=”string”:

-For the ISO type only, specifies the volume ID (volume name or label) to be written into the master block.
+For the ISO type only, this specifies the volume ID (volume name or label) to be written into the master block.
 There is space for 32 characters.

 - vhdfixedtag=”GUID_string”: